AKROGIS/Observer/Observer/Protocols/Protocol Guide.md

  * features - color and size (they are always circles)

  * points where mission properties are set - color and size (they are always circles)

+**Note** The track log start and stop points will be drawn on top of the gps points, which are drawn on top of the track log lines.
+This will affect the display of the symbols, and therefore how you might choose your symbology.